JoaoMiguelNC/JoaoMiguelNC.github.io/_posts/2023-05-25-quantum-mentorship.md

 # Variational Quantum Algorithm

-A VQA is used when we want to aproximate a quantum operator $$U$$ to extimate a value
+A VQA is used when we want to aproximate a quantum operator $$U$$ to estimate a value
 $$U|0\rangle$$.
 For that we consider a parameterized quantum circuit $$U(\theta)$$ whose parrameter $$\theta$$ is optimized using a classical algorithm with a relevant cost function $${\cal L}(\theta)$$ (or its gradient $$\nabla{\cal L}(\theta)$$) calculated using a quantum computer.